ipfs-inactive/blog/src/24-uncensorable-wikipedia/index.md

 Upon hearing the news, we revived an effort to put snapshots of Wikipedia on IPFS, so that people may be able to read it in a decentralized and distributed way.
 This can help people to at least _view_ all of the Wikipedia content, even if they cannot reach Wikipedia.org itself.

 By putting important information like Wikipedia onto the decentralized web, we open many avenues for people to access, hold, cite, and use that information in more durable ways.

+This effort to put snapshots of Wikipedia onto IPFS is a completely independent effort undertaken by the IPFS maintainers.
+It is not affiliated with the Wikimedia Foundation and is not connected with the volunteers who contribute to Wikipedia articles.

 ## Quick Background: IPFS and Content Addressing

 **[IPFS](https://ipfs.io) -- the Inter-Planetary File System** -- is a new internet protocol that makes the web faster, safer, and more open.
 IPFS changes the _addressing_ of information, moving from *location addressing* to *content addressing*.
 You can find out more about IPFS at [the IPFS Website](https://ipfs.io) or by [watching this talk](https://www.youtube.com/watch?v=2RCwZDRwk48).